-- Avoid late night snacks.
+- Avoid eating late night snacks.

-If you have an ulcer without an H. pylori infection, or one that is caused by taking aspirin or NSAIDs, your doctor will likely prescribe a proton pump inhibitor for 8 weeks.
+If you have an ulcer without an H. pylori infection, or one that is caused by taking aspirin or NSAIDs, you will likely need to take a proton pump inhibitor for 8 weeks.

 When to Call the Doctor

-Seek urgent help if you:
+Get medical help right away if you:

 - Develop sudden, sharp abdominal pain

 - Have a rigid, hard abdomen that is tender to the touch